LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

 8. You should recieve an email in your inbox with the subject: **Secure Message** from your partners admin account.

-    Alternatively, if you are using a personal Microsoft email account follow the steps below before continuing:
+    Alternatively, if you are using a personal Microsoft Outlook email account follow the steps below before continuing:

     - Minimize your open Edge browser.